liz0123/Comp362OperatingSystems/README.md

 # Comp 362 Operating Systems
 An introductory but very intense course on the principles of operating systems.
-The students will learn about operating system structures, processes, threads, CPU scheduling, process synchronization, deadlocks and race conditions, memory management, file system interface, input/output management, and mass storage organization.
+We learned about operating system structures, processes, threads, CPU scheduling, process synchronization, deadlocks and race conditions, memory management, file system interface, input/output management, and mass storage organization.

 ### Lab 5
 #### Task 1: